signal-kite/articles/how-to-host-your-app-on-aws-with-ssl-and-database-for-free.md

 ```

 > **Note**
-> If your app's front-end is built with Webpack compile your JavaScript code on your website and deploy the result bundle.
+> If your app's front end is built with Webpack compile your JavaScript code on your website and deploy the resulting bundle.
 We didn't find a way to make AWS EB compile the JavaScript code during deployment.
 Don't forget to remove the dist folders from your .gitingore file.

 > **Note**
 > If you use a source control like GitHub please make sure you commit the changes first because AWS EB CLI automatically grabs the latest from the repository.
-How to automate the process, see the section "Automation".
+For how to automate the process, see the section "Automation".

 > **Warning**
-> Don't forget to set up your evnironment variables.
+> Don't forget to set up your environment variables.
 To add them, click your environment, then the _Configuration_ link in the left menu, and then click the _Edit_ button against the _Software_ pane:
 ![image](https://user-images.githubusercontent.com/125164513/227616385-ebc3e434-c9c7-4cc7-a2e6-5b35c3f28b73.png)

-To automate this process, we create the Python script (see the last section about the automation).
+To automate this process, we create the Python script (see the last section about automation).

 ### Set up SSL
-1.**Request the certificate** In AWS console, in the search field, start typing the _certificate_ word, then click the Certificate manager:
+1. **Request the certificate** In the AWS console, in the search field, start typing the _certificate_ word, then click the Certificate manager:
 ![image](https://user-images.githubusercontent.com/125164513/226989389-7e8fcba1-9cfc-436b-9c3c-042458c35450.png)
 Then click the _Request certificate_ button:
 ![image](https://user-images.githubusercontent.com/125164513/226991614-c34fe78b-3196-42fe-9b37-57500d1e70fd.png)